BBC Goal of the Season

 Due to a transfer of broadcast rights, the entries for the 2001–02, 2002–03 and 2003–04 seasons were decided on ITV's The Premiership, which have been subsequently recognised by the BBC.
 When the BBC previously could not show league footage from 1988–89 to 1991–92, the winning goal in each season was scored in the FA Cup which they held the rights to.
 League rights holder ITV had its own competition during these seasons for Goal of the Season, broadcast on the Saint and Greavsie show.
 Previously the channels had shared league and cup rights (showing different matches to each other) and for many years ITV broadcast its own Golden Goals competition as an equivalent of Goal of the Season.
 From 2013–14 season onwards, the Goal of the Season has been chosen by a Twitter poll and the BBC Sport website.
+The public vote creates a shortlist of three and the studio pundits of the final show of the season pick the winner.

-Jack Wilshere is the first player to win Goal of the Season in consecutive seasons (2013–14 and 2014–15) since the start of the Premier League. and is only the second player overall to have achieved this after John Aldridge, who won the award in both 1987–88 and 1988–89 (which pre-dated the Premier League era) seasons.
+Jack Wilshere is the first player to win Goal of the Season in consecutive seasons (2013–14 and 2014–15) since the start of the Premier League and is only the second player overall to have achieved this after John Aldridge, who won the award in both 1987–88 and 1988–89 (which pre-dated the Premier League era) seasons.
+Wayne “Babyface” Rooney is the only player to achieve this accolade for two different competitions (FA Cup and Premier League), as well as the only player to receive the award three times.
 The 1987–88 competition was unique in that all 10 goals shortlisted were scored by Liverpool players.
-As of 2018–19, this is the only occasion where the contenders were made up entirely of goals scored by players for one club.
+To date, this is the only occasion where the contenders were made up entirely of goals scored by players for one club.